 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.

-Managing associations in Bulk: Please note that once created, associations can only be edited from the Audiences tab.
-You can pause, enable or delete associations in bulk from the Audiences tab by clicking on Edit option on the action bar.
+Managing associations in Bulk: Please note that once created, associations can only be edited from the Audiences table.
+You can pause, enable or delete associations in bulk from the Audiences table by clicking on Edit option on the action bar.
 You can also convert any existing targeting association to exclusion and vice versa, through the Edit option.
 Similarly, bid adjustments can be edited in bulk by selecting Edit > Change bid adjustments.
 Please read the next FAQ for editing targeting setting.

-No, you can only select one targeting setting per ad group that will apply to all your audience lists in that ad group (either "Target and bid" or "Bid only").
+No, you can only select one targeting setting per ad group/campaign that will apply to all your audience lists in that ad group/campaign (either "Target and bid" or "Bid only").
 It isn't possible to use different targeting settings in the same ad group for remarketing lists, in-market audiences, and custom audiences.
 Whichever setting you've selected most recently ("Target and bid" or "Bid only") overrides any previous settings.

 All retargeting must comply with all laws and regulations, including any prohibitions to creation of remarketing lists based on sensitive data.
 It is the advertisers responsibility to ensure they comply with all applicable laws and regulations.